A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: To make an equivalence between the gauge invariant and gauge non-invariant version

 where

-Note that the system now contains the usual four constraint $\tilde{T} _{1}$, $\tilde{T} _{2}$,$\tilde{T}_{4}$,$\tilde{T} _{5}$ and $L_{GSF}$ is the identical to usual Lagrangian $L_{CH}$ having the same Hamiltonian $H_{GSF}= H_{R}$.
-So the gauge invariant Lagrangian maps on to gauge non-invariant Lagrangian of the usual phase space.
-It also ensures that the physical contents in both the version are identical.
+Note that the system now contains the usual five constraints $\tilde{{\cal K}} _{1}$, $\tilde{{\cal K}} _{2}$, $\tilde{{\cal K}}_{4}$, and $\tilde{{\cal K}} _{5}$ and the Lagrangian density ${\cal }L_{GSF}$ is identical to the usual Lagrangian $L_{CH}$ having the same Hamiltonian $H_{GSF}= H_{R}$.
+So the gauge invariant Lagrangian maps onto the gauge non-invariant Lagrangian described in the usual phasespace.
+It also ensures that the physical contents in both gauge-invariant and gauge non-invariant versions are identical.